Facility for Absorption and Surface Tension (FASTER) - 03.04.14

 FASTER is scheduled for its first operations on ISS Increment 23/24.

 - FASTER aims to determine the characteristics of liquid/liquid interface surfactant adsorption dynamics (how the surfactant interaction with liquids affects the flow).

 - FASTER will investigate adsorption dynamics (how binding of molecules to a surface affects flow), surfactant transfer (when the surfactant crosses the liquid/liquid boundary), interfacial rheology (flow properties of interfaces), and the role of surfactants in stabilization (maintaining droplet interfaces).

-Emulsions are present everywhere in our daily lives starting with milk and most dairy products, and including also common water-oil mixtures in other food or industrial products.
-Depending on the process or product it deals with, industry is in demand of knowledge about how to stabilise or destabilise an emulsion.
-FASTER can provide knowledge enabling optimisation of the design of surfactants, or of their utilisation, towards greener products.
+Emulsions are present everywhere in our daily lives starting with milk and most dairy products, and including also common water-oil mixtures in other foods, and industrial products.
+Depending on the process or product it deals with, industry seeks greater knowledge of how to stabilize, or destabilize, an emulsion.
+FASTER can provide knowledge enabling optimisation of the design of emulsions, and their utilisation, towards the development of environmentally friendly products.